 Introduction

 Diabetes mellitus (DM) is a chronic metabolic condition that is present due to uncontrolled hyperglycemia caused by insulin secretion defects, insulin action defects, or both (ADA, 2023).
 Diabetes is a significant issue in global public health and is considered to be the disease affecting 537 million adults (20-79 years) in 2021, with the number expected to reach 783 million by 2045 (IDF, 2021).
-First of all, in 2023 the World Health Organization stated that diabetes was the leading cause of death in the amount of about 1.6 million each year, and the prevalence of diabetes in the low- and middle-income countries was growing considerably (WHO, 2023).
-The pathophysiology of diabetes involves impaired glucose metabolism resulting from pancreatic b-cell dysfunction and insulin resistance.
+First of all, in 2023 the World Health Organization stated that diabetes was the leading cause of death amounting to about 1.6 million each year, and the prevalence of diabetes in the low- and middle-income countries was growing considerably (WHO, 2023).
+The pathophysiology of diabetes involves impaired glucose metabolism resulting from pancreatic β-cell dysfunction and insulin resistance.
 A critical aspect of its progression is oxidative stress, primarily driven by excessive production of reactive oxygen species (ROS) and reduced antioxidant defenses (Kaur et al., 2025).
 Elevated ROS disrupt cellular signaling, damage lipids and proteins, and impair insulin signaling pathways, contributing to complications affecting vital organs such as the liver and kidneys (Forbes et al., 2022; Zhang et al., 2023).
 Common symptoms of diabetes mellitus include polyuria, polydipsia, polyphagia, unexplained weight loss, blurred vision, fatigue, and delayed wound healing (ADA, 2023).
 The current treatment options are focused on glycemic control based on lifestyle modification and pharmacological tools, including insulin therapy, metformin, sulfonylureas, DPP-4, SGLT2, and GLP-1 receptor agonists (Davies et al., 2023).
 Although conventional antidiabetic medications such as metformin are effective in glycaemic control, their use is commonly associated with adverse effects, particularly gastrointestinal symptoms such as diarrhea, abdominal pain, and nausea, which can limit treatment adherence (Nabrdalik et al., 2024).
 Furthermore, the long-term effectiveness of many antidiabetic therapies is limited by progressive β-cell dysfunction and persistent insulin resistance, while the high cost of chronic treatment remains a major barrier to sustained diabetes management (McGill et al., 2024; Gkrinia et al., 2023).
 This has enhanced the curiosity of using plant-based therapies that have antioxidant and hypoglycemic properties (El-Tantawy, 2022).
 Hibiscus sabdariffa is a source of anthocyanin, flavonoid and phenolic compounds that have been recognized to be antioxidants, anti-inflammatory and hypolipidemic (Ali et al., 2023).
 Gingerols, shogaols, and paradols are the bioactive compounds found in Zingiber officinale with antioxidant, antidiabetic, and hepatoprotective properties (Kumar et al., 2024).
 Hibiscus sabdariffa and Zingiber officinale may act synergistically with regard to free radical scavenging and antioxidant enzyme activity leading to a better protection against hepatic and renal oxidative damage caused by diabetes.
 Although individual antioxidant activity has been developed in both plants, their interactive effects in vivo are not well comprehended, especially to counteract the oxidative stress related to hepatic and renal dysfunction in diabetes.
 Therefore, the purpose of the research was to test the in vivo hepatorenals antioxidant activity of the combined extracts of Hibiscus sabdariffa and Zingiber officinale on streptozotocin-induced diabetic rats.

 Materials and Methods